Completed Research and Public Engagement Projects

 This project, led also by Dr Karly Kehoe when she was at the Centre, enabled Highland youth to engage with local resources in order to understand how they might play a role in the region’s future.
 ‘Looking Back to Move Forward: Slavery and the Highlands’ was funded by Edinburgh Beltane – Beacon for Public Engagement and builds upon the work of the Centre’s McClement Project.
 ‘Looking Back to Move Forward’ engaged directly with a local community to demonstrate, through the creation of a public exhibition at the Inverness Archive Centre, the process of doing history.
 It showed how local archival resources can be used to inform current academic research and scholarship as well as how universities can enhance the study of history in schools.

 The success of this project was recognised by the award of the prize for best public engagement project of this type in Scotland by the Edinburgh Beltane Beacon for Public Engagement (March 2012, £2,000).
-You can read more about the project here.
+You can read more about the project in this BBC News Article.

 History and Heritage of the John O'Groats Area